 The modem is managed by a set of commands conventionally divided into two types: the "general purpose" commands such as help, info, update, default, reboot, and the interface management commands such as dsl and e1.

-Capabilities of the console management mode allow to configure the DSL interface as well as to control the E1 interface.
+Capabilities of the console management mode allow to configure the DSL interface as well as to control the E1-A ans E1-B interfaces.
 It is also possible to watch status of the interfaces, etc. The summary of the general management capabilities can be invoked by the help command: